svofski/yamashnik/README.md

 1. CP/M upload: files can be uploaded to the RAM disk of builtin CP/M into remote machine
 2. BASIC send: BASIC and ROM files can be transferred over network to remote machines
 3. A special version of MSX-DOS can be deployed to the remote machine.
 Its transfers file system requests to the host machine, which then becomes a file server.
 Disk based MSX-DOS software can be used using this mode.
+MSX-DOS files MSXDOS.SYS and COMMAND.COM are not included in this package.

 #### Compatibility list
 - Turbo Pascal 3.0